cogluca/Orderly/README.md

 - Learned how to hide API Keys with environmental variables and .env files and serve them through process.env in both Js and React

+- Learned how to deploy an application on Vercel and serve the environmental variables through project configurations on the platform